 More details about this in the table:

-Where is it used? | Features of application |
+Where is it used?
+Features of application

-In the chemical industry and cosmetics production | Included in the formula of detergent compositions - shampoos (containing laureate sodium sulfate), laundry detergents, dishwashing detergents, etc. Sodium carbonate (soda) is obtained from Glauber's salt. |
+In the chemical industry and cosmetics production Included in the formula of detergent compositions - shampoos (containing laureate sodium sulfate), laundry detergents, dishwashing detergents, etc. Sodium carbonate (soda) is obtained from Glauber's salt.

-In veterinary medicine | Contained in medications necessary to achieve a laxative effect by slowing the penetration of toxic substances through the intestinal walls.
 Included in other drugs.
 The chloride of this substance forms glucosamine, a component of chondroitin and other medications intended to restore cartilage tissue in joints.
-From sodium sulfate, thiosulfate is obtained, produced in ampoules and taken intravenously for poisoning. |

-In science | It is used as a dehydrating composition capable of replacing magnesium sulfate to produce barium sulfate by dissociation, copper oxide by electrolysis of this melt, used for laboratory purposes.
-Low cost and very easy to obtain |
+In science It is used as a dehydrating composition capable of replacing magnesium sulfate to produce barium sulfate by dissociation, copper oxide by electrolysis of this melt, used for laboratory purposes.

-Other areas | Involved in the production of glass products, the metallurgical industry of non-ferrous metals, the production of leather and textile products, and in fertilizers (after combining with ammonium sulfate) |
+Other areas Involved in the production of glass products, the metallurgical industry of non-ferrous metals, the production of leather and textile products, and in fertilizers (after combining with ammonium sulfate)

 Medicinal use